IJPaul/Currency-Carry-Trading/README.md

 This algorithm is designed to identify trading interest rate differentials and hedge risk associated with high leverage transactions.

 The most popular carry trades involve buying currency pairs like the AUD/JPY and the NZD/JPY, since these have interest rate spreads that are very high.
+As long as there is no movement in the interest rates or appreciation, the algorithm should be profitable.
+Specifically, it is designed to buy when the central government is or is considering interest rate hikes.

 ### How Could I Lose Money?